WordPress On-Page SEO 2025

 - Plugin Recommendations: EWWW Image Optimizer or Smush are excellent choices that automate this process.

-- Serve Next-Gen Formats (WebP): Modern image formats, such as WebP, offer superior compression and quality compared to traditional JPEGs and PNGs.
+- Serve Next-Gen Formats (WebP): Modern image formats, such as WebP, offer superior compression and quality compared to traditional JPEG and PNG formats.
 Many modern caching and image optimization plugins can automatically convert your images to the WebP format for browsers that support it, further enhancing performance.

 Objective: To improve user experience and satisfy Google’s Core Web Vitals, which are confirmed ranking factors.
 A slow website directly impacts bounce rates and conversions.